Home

 Three tips on how to separate projects from non-projects.

-The tips that follow will help to separate actual projects from on-going operations, non-projects and quasi-projects, and clear the way for the second and third steps toward managing multiple projects: developing project titles and building a project inventory.
+The tips that follow will help to separate actual projects from on-going operations, non-projects and quasi-projects, and clear the way for the second and third steps toward managing multiple projects:

 1. How to avoid confusion between projects and other concepts.